 The President of Missouri State University is charged with overall responsibility for the successful implementation of Missouri State University’s equal opportunity, equal access, and affirmative action policies.

-Under the authority and supervision of the President, the Equal Opportunity Officer is responsible for developing systemwide policies pertaining to equal opportunity, equal access, and affirmative action in cooperation with other University officers.
+Under the authority and supervision of the President, the Equal Opportunity Officer is responsible for developing system-wide policies pertaining to equal opportunity, equal access, and affirmative action in cooperation with other University officers.
 The Equal Opportunity Officer is responsible for all aspects of the University system’s Affirmative Action and Equal Opportunity Compliance Programs to ensure compliance with applicable laws and regulations (e.g., Executive Order 11246, Title VI and Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, Title IX of the Higher Education Act of 1972, the Rehabilitation Act of 1973, Americans with Disabilities Act of 1990, Vietnam Era Veterans Readjustment Assistant Act of 1974, and Age Discrimination in Employment Act of 1967 as amended).
 The Equal Opportunity Officer serves as a liaison with the Provost, Vice Presidents, members of the Academic Council, and other Missouri State University administrators in monitoring and recommending policies and procedures regarding equal employment and educational opportunities for faculty, staff, and students.
-The Equal Opportunity Officer also serves as the University's Americans with Disabilities Act Coordinator and the Title IX Officer.
+The Equal Opportunity Officer also serves as the University's Americans with Disabilities Act Coordinator.

 The objectives of Missouri State University’s equal opportunity, equal access, and affirmative action policies are to provide fair and consistent treatment for all members of the University community.
-The University is committed to increasing the recruitment, selection, and promotion of faculty and staff at the University who are racial or ethnic minorities, women, persons with disabilities, or Vietnam-era veterans.
+The University is committed to increasing the recruitment, selection, and promotion of faculty and staff at the University who are racial or ethnic minorities, women, qualified individuals with disabilities, or Vietnam-era veterans.
 Correspondingly, the University is committed to policies and programs that increase the diversity of the student body.